 Loomis Chaffee students enjoyed an impressive performance of musicianship by guest musicians cellist Rajan Kapoor and pianist Yoshino Toi during an evening of chamber music selections on Monday, November 8.

-As a Loomis Chaffee student in dance, theater, music, and visual arts, you will have many opportunities to develop the creativity, critical thinking, and collaboration skills necessary for both your academic and personal success.
-Loomis' wide-ranging curriculum is taught by instructors who are accomplished artists, musicians, and performers in their own right, as well as committed professional educators.
+As a student in dance, theater, music, and visual arts, you will have many opportunities to develop the creativity, critical thinking, and collaboration skills necessary for both your academic and personal success.
+Our wide-ranging curriculum is taught by instructors who are accomplished artists, musicians, and performers in their own right, as well as committed professional educators.

 The Hubbard Music Center, the Norris Ely Orchard Theater, and the Richmond Art Center feature purpose-built performance and exhibition spaces that will enhance your learning experience, and provide enjoyment for the entire community.

 A 31-member student cast and crew recently presented the raucous slapstick comedy The Love of Three Oranges during a five-night run on both an outdoor stage next to Chaffee Hall and in the Hubbard Performance Hall.

 The Loomis Chaffee Performing Arts Department will present this year’s fall play, The Love of Three Oranges next Tuesday through Saturday, October 26–30 on an outdoor stage next to Chaffee Hall.